evaristo-va/RAG_backend_PoC/README.md

 # 🧠 RAG Backend

 This is a PoC backend service for Retrieval-Augmented Generation (RAG) that handles document ingestion, chunking, embedding and vector indexing.
-It includes robust in-memory data structures and exposes CRUD operations along with search functionality through APIs powered by FastAPI and Pydantic.
+It includes robust in-memory data structures and exposes CR(U)D operations along with search functionality through APIs powered by FastAPI and Pydantic.

 ---